kencheng/kotlin-web-site/docs/topics/null-safety.md

 {kotlin-runnable="true"}

 The code above prints `null` because `a` is not an `Int`, so the cast fails safely.
-It also prints `"Hello, Kotlin!"` because it matches the `String?` type, so the safe cast succeeds.
+It also prints `"Hello, Kotlin!"` because it matches the `String` type, so the safe cast succeeds.

 ## Collections of a nullable type